 October is the perfect month for mushroom hunting on the Oregon coast.
 A staggering array of fungi emerge when the fall rains arrive, and some of the choicest mushrooms in the world of gourmet delights make a brief appearance in the coastal forests.

-Boletes are easy to identify, and we learned how to choose the best ones (firm, no worm holes, not overly large, a creamy tan color).
-They like the sandy, pine needle strewn, moss-covered floor of the coastal forests, and while some sit out in the open for easy picking, others are tucked into tree roots or hide beneath thick carpets of soft moss.
+Boletes are easy to identify, and we learned how to choose the best ones (firm, no worm-holes, not overly large, a creamy tan color).
+They like the sandy, pine needle-strewn, moss-covered floor of the coastal forests.
+While some sit out in the open for easy picking, others are tucked into tree roots or hide beneath thick carpets of soft moss.
 When hunting boletes, we learned to look for unusual uprisings of moss.

 We visited all of our favorite places and added a couple of new ones to our list: Buoy Beer Company on the waterfront (which may be the only brewery in the world with a glass viewing platform showcasing sea lions cavorting on the pilings below) and Albatross & Company, an excellent little restaurant and bar that houses El Pomelo, a pop-up taco café on Sundays.
 (For more details on the many fun things to do in Astoria, check out our post here: A Charming Maritime Town: Astoria, OR)